Data Processing Agreement

 6. Security Measures

-The Processor implements the following technical and organizational measures to protect personal data:
+The Processor implements technical and organizational measures designed to protect personal data against unauthorized or unlawful processing and against accidental loss, destruction, or damage.
+These measures include:

-• Encryption in transit: TLS 1.2 or higher for all data transmission
+• Encryption in transit: TLS 1.2 or higher for all data transmission, both between the user's browser and the Service and between internal systems

-• Multi-tenant isolation: Each location's raw data is stored in a separate BigQuery dataset, preventing cross-tenant access at the database level
+• Multi-tenant isolation: Each location's raw source data is stored in a separate BigQuery dataset; tenant isolation is enforced at the application layer (role and location scoping on every authenticated request) and at the BigQuery dataset boundary

-• Role-based access control: Dashboard permissions restrict data visibility based on user role and location assignments
+• Role-based access control: Dashboard permissions restrict data visibility based on user role and location assignments.
+Cross-tenant access controls are validated server-side on every request

-• Server-side authentication: httpOnly session cookies; business data is never exposed to client-side JavaScript
+• Server-side authentication: httpOnly session cookies; raw business data is never exposed to client-side JavaScript

-• Access controls: Production infrastructure access is restricted to authorized personnel
+• Personnel access controls: Production infrastructure access is restricted to authorized personnel, gated by individual accounts, and reviewed periodically

 7. Sub-processors

-Controller's spa management software vendorSource spa management platform (API access)US
+Controller's spa management software vendorSource spa management platform (API access)USController-negotiated

 Each sub-processor is contractually bound to data protection obligations no less protective than those set out in this DPA.
 The Processor remains liable for the acts and omissions of its sub-processors.